benscott/scratchpads-training/import/taxon-description.rst

    scratchpad data)
 4. Open the downloaded excel file in your computer and edit it

+.. only:: training

+    5. An example taxon import file *TEMPLATE-import_into_taxon_description.xls* is included in the :ref:`training-material`.

 **Complete the columns as follows:**

 -  **GUID**: